illuminatech/config/README.md

  - 'rules' - array, value validation rules.
  - 'cast' - string, native type for the value to be cast to.
  - 'encrypt' - bool, whether to encrypt value for the storage or not.
+ - 'options' - array, additional descriptive options for the item, which can be used as you see fit.

 Since only 'key' is mandatory item may be specified by single string defining this key.